-British man dies at 2022 World Cup stadium site in Qatar
+Briton falls to death at 2022 Qatar World Cup stadium site

-A British man has died working on World Cup stadium building site in Qatar, where construction conditions have come under sharp scrutiny since the country was awarded the 2022 soccer tournament.
+A British man fell to his death this week at a World Cup stadium building site in Qatar, where construction conditions have come under sharp scrutiny since the country was awarded the 2022 soccer tournament.

-World Cup organizers did not name the 40-year-old man or provide any details of the incident, saying only that he “lost his life working” on Thursday at the Khalifa International Stadium , which will also host the world track championships in 2019.
+The 40-year-old man has not been named by World Cup organizers or the company overseeing the building of the Khalifa International Stadium , which will also host the world track championships in 2019.

-The project to renovate the stadium, which is described by organizers as “Qatar’s most historic stadium,” is being supervised by Belgium company Besix in partnership with local company Midmac Contracting.
-There was no immediate comment from Besix.
+The contractor, a joint venture between Belgian and Qatari firms, said it was still working with local authorities to establish the cause of Thursday’s death.

-“The relevant authorities have been notified and the next of kin has been informed,” Qatari World Cup organizers said in a statement.
-“An immediate investigation into the cause of this fatality is underway and further details will be released in due course.
-The Supreme Committee for Delivery and Legacy shares our deepest condolences with the family for their loss.”
+“The fatal accident took place while the worker was on a suspended catwalk platform designed to manage technical functions relating to sound and light installations,” Midmac-Six Construct said in a statement Friday.
+“For unknown reasons one of the lever hoists supporting the platform failed, causing the fall of the worker, who was wearing all his safety equipment, including the safety harness.

 Most Read Stories